What keeps a car spinning out of control and smashing into something when the driver turns around corners at a high speed? A traction control.

 Final Words

-Wrapping up our notices on benefits of turning traction control off, remember that not having traction control does not affect the safety standard of a vehicle unless you are driving on slippery roads or turning corners at high speeds.
+Wrapping up our notices on benefits of turning traction control off.
+Remember not having traction control does not affect the safety standard of a vehicle unless you are driving on slippery roads or turning corners at high speeds.

 The truth is no person in their right mind would try to drive that fast around corners.

-Another thing every driver should keep in mind is that safe driving practices are the best way to reap the benefits of traction control.
-Avoid aggressive driving, including unnecessary speeding, acceleration around highway curves, and tailgating.
+Overall, safe driving practices are the best way to reap the benefits of traction control.
+Avoid aggressive driving, including unnecessary speeding, acceleration around highway curves, and tailgating!